 If you have concerns for your safety and/or are considering applying for a domestic violence order, contact us today to arrange an urgent appointment with Shannon Daykin, an Accredited Family Law Specialist, to discuss your circumstances and needs.
 Shannon was named as one of Brisbane’s Leading Family & Divorce Lawyers (Recommended) and Leading Parenting & Children’s Matters Lawyers (Leading) 2021, Brisbane, in the prestigious Doyle’s Family Law Guide, and named on the List in previous years.
 We offer a reduced fixed fee initial consultation, which can be conducted in person, by phone or by video conference.

 We give you expert legal advice on the most appropriate and cost-effective course of action for you and your family.
-Contact us on (07) 3852 5490 to make an appointment for a fixed fee initial consultation today.
+Contact us on (07) 3852 5490 to make an appointment with a domestic violence lawyer for a fixed fee initial consultation today.